 Teachers of young children play a key role in shaping the development of their students.
 They are employed at the preschool, kindergarten and early elementary levels in both public and private schools.
 They use age-appropriate teaching methods to introduce academic subjects, and they encourage development of effective communication and social skills.
 Preschool teachers also meet the practical needs of the children under their care.

-According to the National Association for the Education of Young Children (NAEYC), the age group referred to as 'young children' usually includes children through age eight, which includes preschool, kindergarten and early elementary through the third grade.
+According to the National Association for the Education of Young Children (NAEYC), the age group referred to as 'young children' usually includes children up to age eight, which includes preschool, kindergarten and early elementary through the third grade.
 Teaching objectives and instruction methods are specific to each of these levels.
 Careers in teaching young children include preschool teacher, kindergarten and elementary school teacher and special education teacher.